 But ignore James Brown’s advice to get up offa that thing — sit down on that thing and write.
 It doesn’t matter what you write, but it matters that you write.

 It also matters that you read — and, similarly, the what isn’t as important as the that: that you read.
 Read literary classics and airport novels and graphic novels.
 Read biographies and memoirs and as-told-tos.
 Read magazines and newspapers and blogs.
 Read about people and places and things real and imagined.

 But learn to distinguish between bad writing and good writing and great writing.
 Notice the style and tone and technique of the great stuff.
 Don’t try to imitate it, but recognize it and what it does for your reading experience.
 Think about what you want the experience to be like for your readers.

 Don’t forget, though, the most important reason to write: for your own enjoyment — the joy of creation, the joy of reading the story you had to write because nobody else had done so until you came along.
 Don’t write with any goal in mind except this one: to complete a story — a novel, a novella, a short story, a short short story — so that you can read it.

 I’ll return to this topic with posts about elements of fiction writing and others about writing nonfiction, but I’ll sign off for now, because I don’t want to keep you from your writing.

 What are you waiting for?

-23 Responses to “How To Become A Writer”
+23 thoughts on “How To Become A Writer”

 Okay, I met the criterion (3 hrs/day for ten years) so why aren’t I on the NYT list?
 Oh, has something to do with quality time, huh? 🙂